Showing posts with label Ivy Green. Show all posts

 Petting Zoo

-We also went to the Tennessee Valley Art Museum Christmas Mart.
-Lots of beautiful handmade items for sale.
-Hubby sat in the car while I toured Ivy Green.
+We also visited the Tennessee Valley Art Museum Christmas Mart, which featured many beautiful, handmade items for sale.
+Hubby sat in the car while I toured Ivy Green

 Ivy Green Birth Home of Helen Keller